karldcodes/Calculations/README.md

 **Application insights**

 I would use this platform as it provides a central location for logs, traces and metrics.
+Its also managed completely by microsoft so that saves any operational overhead and provides native intergration with the other Azure products we are already using.

 #### CI/CD Pipeline